 Although unexpected breast milk production may be the only symptom of a prolactinoma, many women also stop menstruating (amenorrhea) or have less frequent menstrual periods.
 Women with prolactinomas often have low levels of estrogen, which can lead to vaginal dryness, and thus discomfort during sexual intercourse.
-Some women (and rarely, men) have infertility, About two thirds of men with prolactinomas lose interest in sex (reduced libido) and have erectile dysfunction.
+Some women (and rarely, men) have infertility.
+About two thirds of men with prolactinomas lose interest in sex (reduced libido) and have erectile dysfunction.
 Some women also have reduced libido and hirsutism (excessive hair growth on the face and body).
-A high prolactin level can cause infertility in both men and women.

 When a prolactinoma is large, it may press on the nerves of the brain that are located just above the pituitary gland, causing the person to have headaches or to become blind in specific visual fields.

 The diagnosis is usually suspected in women when menstrual periods are reduced or absent or when breast milk is unexpectedly produced.
-It is also suspected in men with reduced libido and decreased levels of testosterone in the blood who are producing breast milk.
+It is also suspected in men with reduced libido and decreased levels of testosterone in the blood, especially if they are producing breast milk.

 Computed tomography (CT) or magnetic resonance imaging (MRI) is done to search for a prolactinoma or other tumor near the pituitary.
 If no tumor is detected and there is no other apparent cause of the high prolactin level (such as a drug), a pituitary tumor is still the most likely cause, particularly in women.
 In this case, the tumor is probably too small to be seen on the scan.